utsengar/GitMetrics/README.md

 1. *Caching:* GitMetrics caches response from gitub in memory within the application lifecycle.
 This is not efficient if this is deployed on multiple instances.
 If there is a cache miss on any node, that node will make a call to github and cache the repsonse locally.
 Switch from SimpleCache to MemcachedCache or Redis for before production use.
 It can be switched from `app.py`
 2. *Periodic polling*: GitMetrics polls Github every 1hr.
 Again, this happens locally.
 For production usage this should be replaced with a worker which runs once and updates the cache.
 It can be solved by switching to a celery or any other task processor.
-3. *Initial Bootstrap*: Gitlfix warms up the cache right after server startup.
+3. *Initial Bootstrap*: GitMetrics warms up the cache right after server startup.
 This blocks server startup for <5sec.
 This can be improved in multi-node deployment by using celery.

 ## Deployment